Plus17/sergiovp/content/posts/2022-10-25-how-to-manage-business-logic-rails.md

 A common approach to handle this is to encapsulate the business logic in a specific class, this pattern has several names like class services, handlers, interactors, etc.

 Another important thing to leverage this pattern is to take advantage of solid principles like single responsibility.
-Having multiple specific purpose classes that our service classes can use like query objects, mailers, jobs, etc.
+Having multiple specific purpose classes that our service classes can use like query objects, mailers, jobs, POROs, etc.

 I take this one from [Sustainable Web Development with Ruby on Rails](https://sustainable-rails.com/) book: